NovoThirteen (Catridecacog)

 Frequently Asked Questions

-Contact your doctor as soon as possible so they can take appropriate action.
-Do not take a double dose to make up for the missed injection.
+Contact your doctor as soon as possible if you miss a dose; do not take a double dose.

 Important Disclaimer